Speeding Ticket Attorney Brick NJ

 The State has the burden of proof, as they do with any case or charge.
 They must prove three elements in order to achieve a guilty verdict in a speeding ticket case:

 •The driver was driving the vehicle at the date and time at issue.

 •There was a speed limit set for that area.

 •The driver exceeded the limit set by law.

-If you have a Commercial Drivers Licence (CDL), the process is essentially the same, however a CDL driver will face harsher penalties if they are convicted of the underlying offense.
+If you have a Commercial Drivers Licence (CDL), the process is essentially the same, however, a CDL driver will face harsher penalties if they are convicted of the underlying offense.

-If you accumulate between 10-12 points on your license, the Motor Vehicle Commission (MVC) may place an administrative suspension on your licence.
+If you accumulate between 10-12 points on your license, the Motor Vehicle Commission (MVC) may place an administrative suspension on your license.
 If you accrue 12 points within a two (2) years period or 15 points in more than two (2) years, your license will be suspended for 30 days or more and your insurance premiums may increase significantly.

-It is important to note that violations, points, and penalties accumulated outside of an may not and likely will not remain within the state the offense occured. even an out-of-state driver can be hit with stiff penalties when returning to their home state.
+It is important to note that violations, points, and penalties accumulated outside of an may not and likely will not remain within the state the offense occurred. even an out-of-state driver can be hit with stiff penalties when returning to their home state.